Easy to find Art Supplies for Fashion Illustration

 What is SKETCH PAPER?
 11×14 is great, or 14×17, and you can choose any book that she/he thinks is best.
-MAKE SURE THE SURFACE HAS A “TOOTH”, or texture.
+MAKE SURE THE SURFACE HAS at least a slight “TOOTH”, or texture.
 (VELLUM surface).
 The point is that SKETCH paper is slightly sheer (good for tracing techniques), but bigger and has a nicer surface texture than paper from your printer at home.
 Get a spiral binding.
 This is for “disposable”, quick, and practice work usually.

 2. DRAWING PAPER is wonderful.